dhildeb/student-workbook/src/reflections/wk4/journals.md

 >What is the difference between .then() and .catch()?
 - then is used when a promise is resolved
 - catch is used when a promise is rejected

+# Wendsday
+>Lab
+-

+>What is the purpose of Async/Await?
+- async allows the function to finish running after all awaits are completed

+>What must you do in order to await a promise inside of a function?
+- add async to the function and await to the request your waiting on

+>What are some of the primary benefits of Async/Await?
+- allowing to get data from other servers and not skip the function due to how long it takes

+# Thursday
+>Lab
+-

+>What does REST stand for, and in simple terms what does it mean?

+>What does Stateless mean?

+>What URL pattern is used when writing a RESTful API?

+# Friday
+>This reflection is an open format, so it can be whatever you like.
+Take this opportunity to write a bit on some of the things you have learned this week, or some of the things that you are still struggling with, identify some challenges you had at the beginning of the week that you were able to overcome, or just generally how you are feeling at this point in the course.
+-